William McCarter and Ellen Hargis

 In 1897 William applied for his daughter Nettie's marriage license.
 On December 22 she was married to Judson McCoy who was also a resident of Ridge in Colfax Twp.

 Nettie and Jud McCoy had a one-year-old son, Alvin "Cecil."
-George had married Jessie M. Morgan and they had a newborn son, not yet named.
-The children listed William's birth place variously as Georgia, Pennsylvania, and West Virginia, which is odd considering that William was back home in Virginia visiting his family at the time.
+George had married Jessie M. Morse and they had a newborn son, not yet named.
+In the census, the children listed William's birth place variously as Georgia, Pennsylvania, and West Virginia, which is odd considering that William was back home in Virginia at the time.

-About 1903 Cora married Hezekiah Row and they had a son, Orval, born 1909 in Chanute, Kansas, and a daughter, Wilda, born 1912 in Malcolm, Nebraska.
+In 1902 Cora married Hezekiah Row and they had a son, James Orville, born 1909 in Chanute, Kansas, and a daughter, Wilda, born 1912 in Malcolm, Nebraska.

 Many years later, in a letter to her cousin, Nettie wrote that "we left Kansas in 1901 and went to Rocky Ford, Colorado."
-The move must have included her father and brother, J.W., who appear in the 1910 census for Rocky Ford, Otero County, Colorado.
+The move must have also included her father and brother, Will, who appear in the 1910 census for Rocky Ford, Otero County, Colorado.

-In 1911 the family moved again to Orange County, California possibly to be near William's brother, James, who had been living in the area for some time.
-Nettie's family lived in Huntington Beach where Jud worked for Shell Oil.
+In 1911 William moved to Orange County, California possibly to be near his brother, James, who had been living in the area for some time.
+Nettie's family was living in Huntington Beach where Jud worked for Shell Oil.

 William settled on a farm near Wintersburg.
 He died there on February 11, 1914, at the age of 71 and was buried in the Huntington Beach Cemetery.